Strength Level Indicator is a part of Global+ package and is drawn on the upper chart. It contains two modes: Underflow and Resistance

 Strength Level Indicator Application

-The Strength Level Indicator add-on displays hidden volume as numbers on the COB column and as a number of hidden contracts on the heatmap.
+The Strength Level Indicator add-on displays the number of hidden contracts on the heatmap.
 Bookmap generates the iceberg indications based on the difference between the actual pending orders offered at that price level and the actual number of orders that transacted at that price level.

 For example, if the Strength Level Indicator displays 43, this signifies that 43 more contracts were transacted than were available in the order book at that specific time.